boazbk/crypto/lec_08_hash_functions_part2.md

 First, note that Alice can guarantee that Bob stores at least 99 percent of her data, by periodically asking him to provide answers (with proofs!) of the value of $x$ at 100 or so random locations.
-The idea is that if bob dropped more than 1 percent of the bits, then he'd be very likely to be caught "red handed" and get a question from Alice about a location he did not retain.
+The idea is that if Bob dropped more than 1 percent of the bits, then he'd be very likely to be caught "red handed" and get a question from Alice about a location he did not retain.

 Now, if we used some redundancy to store $x$ such as the RAID format, where it is composed of some small number $c$ parts and we can recover any bit of the original data as long as at most one of the parts were lost, then we might hope that even if 1\% of $x$ _was_ in fact lost by Bob, we could still recover the whole string.
 This is not a fool-proof guarantee since it could possibly be that the data lost by Bob was not confined to a single part.